 - Some pages do not load on the front of the website

-When the wp_termmeta table is missing you will see error messages similar to the one below messages in the server logs.
+When the wp_termmeta table is missing you will see error messages similar to these ones in your server’s error_log:

 WordPress database error Table ‘wp_termmeta’ doesn’t exist for query SELECT term_id, meta_key, meta_value FROM wp_termmeta WHERE term_id IN (14) ORDER BY meta_id ASC made by require(‘wp-blog-header.php’), require_once(‘wp-includes/template-loader.php’), include(‘/themes/twentyfifteen/page.php’), get_template_part, locate_template, load_template, require(‘/themes/twentyfifteen/content-page.php’), the_content, apply_filters(‘the_content’), call_user_func_array, do_shortcode, preg_replace_callback, do_shortcode_tag, call_user_func, em_get_events_list_shortcode, EM_Events::output, EM_Event->output, EM_Event->get_categories, EM_Categories->__construct, get_the_terms, wp_get_object_terms, update_termmeta_cache, update_meta_cache WordPress database error Table 'wp_termmeta' doesn't exist in engine for query SHOW INDEX FROM wp_termmeta WHERE Column_name = 'meta_key' made by wp_upgrade, pre_schema_upgrade WordPress database error Table 'wp_termmeta' doesn't exist in engine for query SELECT term_id, meta_key, meta_value FROM wp_termmeta WHERE term_id IN (51,52,53,54,2,55,56,57,58,59,60,61,105,106,107,108,109,110,111,62,63,64,65,66,67,68,69,70,71,112,72,73,113,74,75,76,78,79,80,81,82,83,84,85,86,87,88,89,90,91,92,93,94,95,96,97,99,100,101,102,103,104) ORDER BY meta_id ASC made by require_once('wp-load.php'), require_once('wp-config.php'), require_once('wp-settings.php'), do_action('init'), MainWP_Child->parse_init, MainWP_Child->getSiteStats, get_categories, get_terms, update_termmeta_cache, update_meta_cache